dappnode/DAppNode_Installer/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/dappnode/DNP_IPFS/tags).
+For the versions available, see the [tags on this repository](https://github.com/dappnode/DAppNode_Installer/tags).

 ## Authors

 * **Eduardo Antuña Díez** - *Initial work* - [eduadiez](https://github.com/eduadiez)

-See also the list of [contributors](https://github.com/dappnode/DNP_IPFS/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/dappnode/DAppNode_Installer/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details

 ## References